Smores Brownie Pie

 I didn’t use any of my standby brownie bases and made this one up on the fly.
 I wanted a fairly shallow, thin layer of brownies that was fudgy and not cakey, and got exactly what I was hoping for.

 After baking the brownies, sprinkle with chocolate chips, top with marshmallows and broil for about 1 minute.
-Keep an incredibly close eye on them so they don’t burn because broilers are extremely unforgiving.

 After the marshmallows are toasted and puffed, sprinkle with crushed graham crackers and dig in.